Greta Pope

-Greta Pope is an American jazz singer, songwriter, bandleader and Podcast Host.
-An international entertainer, Greta Pope and the Greta Pope Jazz Ensemble have performed throughout Europe, the Far East, South America, the Caribbean, Canada and the United States.
+Greta Pope is an American Singer, songwriter, bandleader and Podcast Host.
+An international entertainer, Greta Pope and the Greta Pope Orchestra have performed throughout Europe, the Far East, South America, the Caribbean, Canada and the United States.
 She is the two-time winner of the International Music Festival in Bucharest, Romania where she also served as an English speaking television commentator.
 She was one of the first American entertainers to perform in Bucharest Romania after the Romanian Revolution of 1989.

 She is the daughter-in-law of Duke Ellington's vocalist Kay Davis.
 She owns and operates Greta Pope Entertainment, Inc.

 Life

 She was born Greta Denise Pope in Cincinnati, Ohio, United States, to Margaret Wickliffe Pope, a businesswoman and William Allen Pope, a mechanical engineer.

 In 1981, Greta Pope married Edward Lawson Wimp.
 They have one son, Edward Wickliffe Wimp.

 Education

 Pope attended Kennedy Elementary School.
 She also attended Woodward High School and sang in the Woodward High School Ensemble.
 She played violin in the Woodward Orchestra.
 She was also a member of The Cincinnati Youth Symphony.
 She played first violin under the baton of Cincinnati Symphony Concertmaster Sigmund Effron.
 She began playing piano at age 6 and violin at age 11.

 After graduating from The Western College with a liberal arts degree, she went to Miami University where she completed a Master of Music degree in vocal performance and pedagogy.
 She went on to Indiana University for postgraduate vocal study with Eileen Farrell.
 Pope holds a Ph.D. in Business Administration from the University of Wisconsin.